OmerTurk1/AWS-RAG-Application-project/README.md

 # AWS GenAI RAG Application
-This repository has GenAI RAG Application developed using AWS Products.
+This repository has GenAI RAG Application developed using AWS Products for ITUxAWS Hackathon 2025.

 ## Tools Used:
 - AWS S3: Buckets for files